mlutfy/ca.bidon.paymentconfirmpopup/README.md

 * A contribution page with pre-defined amounts (aka the most common use-case).
 * A contribution page with the "other amount" field.
+* A contribution page with recurring payment options.
+* All of the above, combined with a membership option.

+Complex price sets have not been exhaustively tested.
+If your use case is not there, whether it worked or not, please send a screenshot and let me know!

 Requirements
 ============